YuWang1925wy/cpp/README.md

 - OOP basics: definition of abstraction, encapsulation, inheritance and polymorphism
 - abstract class
 - function overloading and overriding(forms of polymorphism)

+10/25/2025 1h
+- new and delete keywors(dynamic memory management)
+- placement new operator